 - Walking: With wide streets and shady sidewalks, this is the nicest area in Kolkata for a stroll.
 Plenty to see and minimal traffic.
 A few slums, but the area is comparatively safe and clean.

-- Public Transport: The Kolkata Metro hasn’t yet linked Salt Lake City with the center of Kolkata, but will by about mid-2021.
-The station is conveniently located at the City Centre mall about 400m from the hotel (5-minute walk).
+- Public Transport: The Kolkata Metro hasn’t yet linked Salt Lake City with the center of Kolkata, but will by about 2022.
+The station is conveniently located at the City Centre mall about 400m from the hotel.

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con) for longer trips.
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Lots of auto-rickshaws and bicycle versions around the streets for short trips.